SELab-2/Dr-Trottoir-4/docs/wiki-pages/database.md

 ```

 ### Data migrations
 We can also use migrations to insert (or remove) data in our database.
-These are called data migrations, more info can be found [here](https://docs.djangoproject.com/en/4.1/topics/migrations/#data-migrations).
+These are called data migrations, more information
+about them can be found [here](https://docs.djangoproject.com/en/4.1/topics/migrations/#data-migrations).
 We haven't used this in our project however, instead we have opted for fixtures which will be covered in the next section.
 This section about data migrations has only been left in for the sake of completion.